Stanley Spooner: Early career

-He became a Freemason, and was initiated into the Chiltern Lodge (no. 1470), on 21 December 1880.
-In the 1881 Census, Stanley was a "Newspaper Advertising Manager."
+He became a Freemason and was initiated into the Chiltern Lodge (No. 1470) on 21 December 1880, at which time his occupation was recorded as an accountant.
+By the 1881 Census, Spooner was working as a newspaper advertising manager based at Little Piazza, Tavistock Chambers.

 When the Constitutional Club was formed in 1883, he was one of its original members.